EaseUS Partition Master

 Step 4: In the Command Prompt window, type format c: /fs: ntfs and hit Enter.

-If you want to know the complete guide to format hard drive from BIOS, click the link below:
+If you want to know the complete guide to formatting the hard drive from BIOS, click the link below:

 related articles